dotnet/docs/docs/core/compatibility/aspnet-core/7.0/api-controller-action-parameters-di.md

 ## Reason for change

-We believe the likelihood of breaking apps to be very low as it isn't common to have a type in DI and as an argument in your API controller action at the same time.
 This same behavior is already implemented in minimal APIs.

+The likelihood of breaking apps is low as it isn't common to have a type in DI and as an argument in your API controller action at the same time.

 ## Recommended action